Eschatologue/CM_wiki/docs/class/barbarian/zealot.md

 ### Level 3: Warrior of the Gods

 A divine entity helps ensure you can continue to fight.
-You have a pool of four :die-d12: **d12**s that you can spend to heal yourself.
-As a Bonus Action, you can expend dice from the pool, roll them, and regain a number of Hit Points equal to the roll's total.
+You have a pool of four :die-d12: d12s that you can spend to heal yourself.
+As a :rsc-b: Bonus Action, you can expend dice from the pool, roll them, and regain a number of Hit Points equal to the roll's total.

 Your pool regains all expended dice when you finish a Long Rest.